Jan 7, 2025 | Divi Resources

 Examples of WordPress Microinteractions

-In the previous section, we have explained in detail the microinteractions and their role.
+In the previous section, we explained in detail the microinteractions and their role.
 Now, let’s dig into a few types of microinteractions examples.

 1. Loading Animations